Connect with us

 “He’s doubtful for this coming weekend, but I wouldn’t rule him out altogether,” he said after their 119-107 win over the struggling Titan Ultra at the SMART Araneta Coliseum, which formalized their entry to the quarterfinals.

-Aguilar is still in the hospital, as far as the champion mentor is concerned, and the latter admitted that there remains no timetable for his return.
+Aguilar is still in the hospital, per the champion mentor, and the latter admitted that there remains no timetable for his return.

-But they aren’t rushing him either, as they’d want the 39-year-old to get out of confinement first and foremost, and the team will go from there.
+But they aren’t rushing him either, since they want the 39-year-old to leave confinement first.
+The team will then go from there.

 “I believe he’s still in the hospital, and we expect him to come out maybe hopefully tomorrow, or Tuesday,” Cone said.
 “We don’t have a timeframe in terms of when he’ll be back in the lineup and be ready to play.